Sheet music: Purpose and use

-Classical musicians playing orchestral works, chamber music, sonatas and singing choral works ordinarily have the sheet music in front of them on a music stand when performing (or held in front of them in a music folder, in the case of a choir), with the exception of solo instrumental performances of solo pieces, concertos, or solo vocal pieces (art song, opera arias, etc.), where memorization is expected.
+Classical musicians playing orchestral works, chamber music, sonatas and singing choral works ordinarily have the sheet music in front of them on a music stand when performing (or held in front of them in a music folder, in the case of a choir), with the exception of solo instrumental performances of solo pieces, concertos, or solo vocal pieces (art songs, opera arias, etc.), where memorization is expected.
 In jazz, which is mostly improvised, sheet music (called a lead sheet in this context) is used to give basic indications of melodies, chord changes, and arrangements.
 Even when a jazz band has a lead sheet, chord chart or arranged music, many elements of a performance are improvised.

-Handwritten or printed music is less important in other traditions of musical practice, however, such as traditional music and folk music, in which singers and instrumentalists typically learn songs "by ear" or from having a song or tune taught to them by another person.
+Handwritten or printed music is less important in other traditions of musical practice.
+However, in genres such as traditional music and folk music, singers and instrumentalists typically learn songs "by ear" or from having a song or tune taught to them by another person.
 Although much popular music is published in notation of some sort, it is quite common for people to learn a song by ear.
-This is also the case in most forms of western folk music, where songs and dances are passed down by oral – and aural – tradition.
+This is also the case in most forms of Western folk music, where songs and dances are passed down by oral – and aural – tradition.
 Music of other cultures, both folk and classical, is often transmitted orally, though some non-Western cultures developed their own forms of musical notation and sheet music as well.

 Although sheet music is often thought of as being a platform for new music and an aid to composition (i.e., the composer "writes" the music down), it can also serve as a visual record of music that already exists.
 Scholars and others have made transcriptions to render Western and non-Western music in readable form for study, analysis and re-creative performance.
 This has been done not only with folk or traditional music (e.g., Bartók's volumes of Magyar and Romanian folk music), but also with sound recordings of improvisations by musicians (e.g., jazz piano) and performances that may only partially be based on notation.
 An exhaustive example of the latter in recent times is the collection The Beatles: Complete Scores (London: Wise Publications, 1993), which seeks to transcribe into staves and tablature all the songs as recorded by the Beatles in instrumental and vocal detail.